 Is Fraud Investigator a Good Career?

-Becoming a fraud investigator is a good career if you have an eye for detail, can catch anomalies that suggest fraudulent activity, and have a desire to see justice done.
-The role is similar to that of a detective working for a law enforcement agency but doesn’t require a college degree or going through an academy.
+Becoming a fraud investigator is a good career if you have an eye for detail.
+You should also be able to can catch anomalies that suggest a fraudulent activity and have a desire to see justice done.
+The role is similar to that of a detective working for a law enforcement agency.
+But it doesn’t require a college degree or going through an academy.
 You have to be comfortable with switching from spending time going through records for evidence to interviewing suspects and preparing reports.
-If you find that the work of a fraud investigator is appealing, then it can be a good career for you.
+If you find this work appealing, then it can be a good career for you.

 The fraud investigator career path itself doesn’t have much in the way of upward career movement.
 There are senior fraud investigator roles, but in general, the career ladder for a fraud investigator is a short one.
 However, you can make the decision to return to school and earn an accounting degree to work as a forensic auditor, work in risk management and compliance departments, or shift from private employment to the public sector and work at a federal, state, or local agency in pursuit of fraud.
 Information security is another fraud investigator career path for someone who enjoys working with technology and wants to combine their passion for computers with their aptitude for seeking out criminals.

 According to the Bureau of Labor Statistics, the median pay for private detectives and investigators was $59,380 in 2021.
 This category covers people who are trained to find information about personal matters and financial and legal issues.
 A fraud investigator works in areas that mostly involve financial fraud.
 But, there are jobs anywhere someone is needed to root out theft.
 Additionally, some employers pay much more than the average wage because it is worth it to prevent loss.
 The BLS predicts that fraud investigator jobs will increase 13% from 2020 to 2030, faster than the average job growth.